Deci-AI/super-gradients/documentation/source/DetectionPredictionCustom.md

 # Image Preprocessing and Postprocessing
-When making predictions on images, several parameters must be available:
+To make accurate predictions on images, several parameters must be provided:
-- Class names: The model is designed to predict class IDs; however, to visualize results, the class names used during training must be known.
+- Class names: The model predicts class IDs, but to visualize results, the class names from the training dataset are needed.
-- Processing parameters: The model requires a specific input format.
+- Processing parameters: The model requires input data in a specific format.
-- Task-specific parameters: In the case of Detection, this includes `IoU` and `Confidence` thresholds, for example.
+- Task-specific parameters: For instance, in the case of Detection, this includes `IoU` and `Confidence` thresholds.

 SuperGradients manages all of these within its `model.predict()` method, but in certain scenarios, you might need to set these parameters explicitly first.